-Cancer prevalence higher with long duration of diabetesJanuary 24th, 2013 in Diabetes
+Cancer prevalence higher with long duration of diabetesJanuary 24, 2013 in Medicine & Health / Diabetes

 (HealthDay)—Patients diagnosed with type 2 diabetes have a greater prevalence of cancer with longer diabetes duration and with insulin use, according to a study published online Jan.
 8 in Diabetes Care.